carfirst125/portfolio/Business Information System - Customer Orientation/readme.md

 ### Summary

 There are many methods and MLAI applications that need applying to make the data-driven system become more powerful.
 The more powerful system is, the more it boosts sell.
 However, in this report, just several methods concentrating on customer analysis and understanding are presented.
-Some other application relates to customer experience and utilities such as Chatbot, Loyalty Program, Face Recognition, OCR, etc. could be considered.
+Some other application relates to customer experience and utilities such as Chatbot, Loyalty Program, Face Recognition, OCR, etc. could be considered and discussed.